 As we know, solar panels may not offer power to our homes at night; therefore, we must remain connected to the Main Grid.
 Here are the steps on how solar panels work:

 How Do Photovoltaic Solar Panels Work

-Photovoltaic systems are generally used in the United Kingdom as the solar panel systems.
-They convert sun rays into electricity directly.
+Photovoltaic systems are generally used in the United Kingdom as the solar panel system.
+They convert sun rays into solar electricity directly.
 First, photovoltaic panels are made of semiconductors, in this case, silicon.
 This element absorbs photons and, at the same time, releases electrons.
 The captures electrons result in electric current.